Food to Avoid with Arthritis: Arthritis Diet

 • Omega-3 polyunsaturated fatty acid.

-Several Arthritis Diet consist of the items listed above and a few are mentioned below.
+Several Arthritis diets consist of the items listed above and a few are mentioned below.

 1. OILY FISH

-Fishes like sardines, mackerel, herrings and salmon contains Omega-3 fats in large quantity.
-Omega-3 fatty acid has a lot of benefits to the body but in relation with arthritis, its benefits include:
+Fishes like sardines, mackerel, herrings and salmon contain Omega-3 fats in large quantities.
+Omega-3 fatty acid has a lot of benefits to the body but in relation to arthritis, its benefits include:

 • Reduce the production of the molecules and substances that are linked to inflammation